 Conductor Paul Bhasin serves on the faculty of Emory University.
-He directs the Emory Wind Ensemble, and for 2018-19, The Emory University Symphony Orchestra and the Emory Youth Symphony, as well as teaches conducting.
+He directs the Emory Wind Ensemble, and for 2018-19, The Emory University Symphony Orchestra and the Emory Youth Symphony, and teaches conducting.

 Praised for his “crisp, clear” conducting and “highly expressive” interpretations, Bhasin has led a variety of university and professional ensembles throughout North America and abroad including recent performances at the Kennedy Center in Washington DC, and throughout the People’s Republic of China.
 Ensembles under his direction have collaborated with soloists from the San Francisco Symphony, Atlanta Symphony, Virginia Symphony, and the US Marine Band.
 Bhasin’s recent guest engagements include appearances at the Interlochen Arts Academy, Virginia Symphony Orchestra (including live NPR broadcasts), American Youth Philharmonic, United States Marine Band, and with the Washington Symphonic Brass (DC).
 He has led the Williamsburg Symphony (an orchestra composed of Richmond and Virginia Symphony members) and served as Music Director of the Williamsburg Youth Orchestras.
-He is in demand as a guest conductor and adjudicator and was recently invited to present at the Midwest Band & Orchestra Clinic and and the Music Teachers National Association Conference.
+He is in demand as a guest conductor and adjudicator and has received invitations to lead honor orchestras and bands throughout the USA, including at the All-State level.
+He was recently invited to present at the Midwest Band & Orchestra Clinic and and the Music Teachers National Association Conference.

 Bhasin is an accomplished orchestral musician, having performed with the Virginia Symphony and Opera, Columbus (OH) Symphony, New World Symphony, the Civic Orchestra of Chicago, and at the music festivals of Aspen, Tanglewood, and Ravinia.
 With these institutions he has performed under the batons of David Zinman, Michael Tilson Thomas, James Conlon, James DePriest, Leonard Slatkin, Andreas Delfs, and Gustav Meier.
 A committed trumpet teacher, his students have attended prestigious conservatories and music schools and have won first prize at major competitions including the National Trumpet Competition.
 He has been featured as a trumpet soloist on National Public Radio, Detroit PBS-TV, the International Computer Music Conference, at the Chautauqua Music Festival, and at the International Dvořák Festival (Prague, CZ).
 Bhasin has recorded as trumpeter and conductor for both the Centaur and Interscope record labels,and his 2015 Centaur Records release features the music of Brian Hulse and is performed by principals from the Richmond and Virginia Symphonies as well as the College of William & Mary Wind Ensemble.